A yummy roast turkey breast recipe...and how to use it

-- Crack pepper over the breast until you’re happy.
-If you want to encrust it, crack it into a separate dish and press it on the surface of the skin after spreading the olive oil and salt over the skin.
+- Tip: If you want to encrust it, crack it into a separate dish and press it on the surface of the skin after spreading the olive oil and salt over the skin.

 - Pop it in the oven and roast for about 30 minutes.

 - Baste the bird with soft butter, lightly pressing the brush on the high points instead of brushing, so as not to disturb the seasonings.